ipo-exe/plans3/docs/iofiles.md

 	 Parameters are:
 	 1) `m` - positive real value of effective transmissivity decay coefficient in mm;
 	 2) `qo` -positive real value of maximal baseflow when D=0 in mm/d;
-	 3) `cpmax` - positive real value of effective maximal canopy water storage capacity in mm;
+	 3) `cpmax` - positive real value of effective unitary canopy water storage capacity in mm;
-	 4) `dpmax` - positive real value of effective maximal depression water storage capacity in mm;
+	 4) `sfmax` - positive real value of effective unitary surface water storage capacity in mm;
-	 5) `rtmax` - positive real value of effective maximal root zone depth in mm.
+	 5) `erz` - positive real value of effective unitary root zone depth in mm.
-	 6) `ksat` - positive real value of effective maximal saturated hydraulic conductivity in mm/d;
+	 6) `ksat` - positive real value of effective unitary saturated hydraulic conductivity in mm/d;
 	 7) `c` - positive real value of scaling parameter for PET model in Celcius;
 	 8) `lat` - real value of latitude in degrees for PET model;
 	 9) `k` - positive real value of Nash Cascade residence time in days;